hashicorp/terraform-provider-azurerm/website/docs/r/linux_web_app.html.markdown

 ~> **Note:** Assigning the `virtual_network_subnet_id` property requires [RBAC permissions on the subnet](https://docs.microsoft.com/en-us/azure/app-service/overview-vnet-integration#permissions)

 * `webdeploy_publish_basic_authentication_enabled` - Should the default WebDeploy Basic Authentication publishing credentials enabled.
-Defaults to`true`.
+Defaults to`false`.

 ~> **NOTE:** Setting this value to true will disable the ability to use `zip_deploy_file` which currently relies on the default publishing profile.